-Move the choke lever to the ON position and move the throttle 1/4 to 1/2 open (toward FAST).
+For Model MT and MTL, move the choke lever to the ON position and move the throttle 1/4 to 1/2 open (toward FAST).
 Turn the ignition switch to the START position to start the engine.
 Release the key to RUN position as soon as the engine starts.

-NOTE: The choke may not be required if the engine is warm.
+NOTE: For Model MT and MTL, the choke may not be required if the engine is warm.

 IMPORTANT: If the engine fails to start after approximately 10 seconds of cranking, the engine should be checked before further cranking.
 Turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can damage the starter motor and shorten battery life.
+Consult your Walker dealer or Authorized Kohler dealer for additional help.

 - After the engine starts, make sure the oil pressure light goes off.
 If not, stop the engine immediately and find the cause of the problem.
-Make sure the oil pressure light is off prior to engaging the mower blades and beginning operation. - Gradually move the choke to the OFF position, keeping enough choke on to allow the engine to run smoothly as it warms up.
+Make sure the oil pressure light is off prior to engaging the mower blades and beginning operation. - 4.
+For Model MT and MTL, gradually move the choke to the OFF position, keeping enough choke on to allow the engine to run smoothly as it warms up.
 As soon as possible, move the choke to the OFF position.

-IMPORTANT: Make sure the choke is in the OFF position during normal engine operation; running with the choke in the ON position CAN damage the engine.
+IMPORTANT: For Model MT and MTL, make sure the choke is in the OFF position during normal engine operation; running with the choke in the ON position CAN damage the engine.